tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

 {% highlight shell %}
 docker-compose -f docker-compose-postgres.yml down -v
 {% endhighlight %}
 Without it, after you run your tests, database will stay open with pgTAP installed.
-You can copy and paste entire test (without `BEGIN` and `ROLLBACK;`) into psql and you should be able to query data left in a database after a test.
-It can be helpful for debugging tests, as you can run one command at a time and check if data is as expected.
+You can copy and paste entire test into psql, if you remove `ROLLBACK`, you can query data left in a database after a test.
+It is helpful for debugging tests, as you can run one command at a time and check if data is as expected.

 ## Happy testing
-While writing tests for PostgreSQL with pgTAP is not an easy process, it can be extremely useful.
+While writing tests for PostgreSQL with pgTAP is not an easy process, it is extremely useful.
 Being able to run it in Docker not only allow you to run it locally, but gives your co-workers easy start, without lots of installation steps.
-Not to mention if your build server supports running Docker images, making it part of CI will give you extra confidence in your database changes, before they hit any environment.
+If your build server supports running Docker images, making it part of CI will give you an extra confidence in your database changes, before they hit any environment.
 Go and add some tests!